fastify/fastify-http-proxy/README.md

 ## `wsClientOptions`

-When specified `wsClientOptions` , the object is passed throught to the [`WebSocket` constructor](https://github.com/websockets/ws/blob/HEAD/doc/ws.md#class-websocket).
+When specified, the `wsClientOptions` object is passed to the [`WebSocket` constructor](https://github.com/websockets/ws/blob/HEAD/doc/ws.md#class-websocket).

-It also support an additional `rewriteRequestHeaders(headers, request)` function that can be used to write the headers before opening the WebSocket connection.
+It also supports an additional `rewriteRequestHeaders(headers, request)` function that can be used to write the headers before opening the WebSocket connection.
 This function should return an object with the given headers.
 The default implementation forwards the `cookie` header.